 Movement Science Laboratory

 The Movement Science Laboratory at Texas Scottish Rite Hospital for Children evaluates patients' walking and movement patterns using 3-D motion capture technology.
 In the lab, small reflective balls are attached to the child, and special cameras measure the motion of the markers while the child walks across the lab or performs certain motions.
+We also evaluate children performing simple tests outside the laboratory such as the six minute walk test or agility courses.
 The information helps TSRHC medical staff make decisions about the best treatment options for the child.

 Research and Professional Training